Program overview

 • Hands-on learning through three practicum placements.

-• Collaboration with families and communities to enhance learning experiences.
+• Collaboration with families and communities to support children's development.

-• Emphasis on creating responsive and caring environments for children.
+• Emphasis on creating responsive and caring environments for children of all ages, including those with diverse abilities.

 • Opportunities for leadership and advocacy within the early learning community.